 At A2Ethics.org, we have recently had such a chat (More on an entirely different kind of chat in a moment).
 One quality we decided is truly essential: the doctor who listens, not only to our hearts and lungs, but who actually listens to what we say and hears us out.
 In other words, we want our doctor to give us a fair amount of time.
 We don’t need all day.
 Just enough to get our concerns circulated and aired in a fair-minded and nonjudgmental manner.

 Jimena Loveluck of the HIV/AIDS Resource Center returns to talk with Bart and Jeanine about the organization, its mission, and the obstacles along the way.
 HARC was founded in 1986, and CEO Jimena Loveluck has been with the company since 1989.
 What has changed over the years?
-How do we separate the myths from the reality when it comes to treating victims of HIV and AIDS?
+How do we separate the myths from the reality when it comes to treating people with HIV infection and AIDS?